tikegami-tak/cpmg_hsqc/python/README.md

 800.000000	4.536786	0.016834

-Before fitting, do not forget to enter a number (5, 6, 7, 8) in hpi to indicate which CPMG method was used for the actual measurement. tex (the total CPMG period) and J-coupling constant and also important.
+Before fitting, do not forget to enter a number (5, 6, 7, 8) in hpi to indicate which CPMG method was used for the actual measurement. tex (the total CPMG period) and J-coupling constant are also important.
 The parameters, pa, kex, R0, and Δω, are used as initial values during optimization.
 Offset, 90-degree pulse width, etc. are not used because optimization is performed assuming offset=0 and infinite pulse power.